Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Personal Protective Equipment:

-Safety glasses during all drilling operations
+- Safety glasses are required during all drilling operations

-Dust masks when cutting or sanding wood materials
+- Dust masks when cutting or sanding wood materials

-Work gloves for handling rough materials and heavy shelves
+- Work gloves for handling rough materials and heavy shelves

-Knee pads for installations requiring floor-level work
+- Knee pads for installations requiring floor-level work

 Workspace Safety:

-Drop cloths to protect finished floors during installation
+- Drop cloths to protect finished floors during installation

-Step ladder or scaffold for safe access to high installations
+- Step ladder or scaffold for safe access to high installations

-First aid kit accessible during power tool operations
+- First aid kit accessible during power tool operations

-Adequate lighting to ensure precise measurements and cuts
+- Adequate lighting to ensure precise measurements and cuts

 Step-by-Step Open Shelf Installation Process